cirospat/googledocs-to-readthedocs/tabelle.rst

 ..
 Hint::

-    You can set background-color for header rows by assign CSS in the following file:
+    You can set background-color for header rows by assign CSS in the following file inside Github repo:

     ``/docs/static/theme_overrides.css.``